 - It can be cheaper to buy your bottles of bourbon elsewhere.
 Most distilleries have to sell to distributors and in order for the distillery to sell their bourbon in their own gift shop, they have to buy it back from their distributor.
 Every time the bourbon changes hands there is a tax, so expect to pay a little more in the gift shop.

-- Even if you don’t enjoy bourbon, the trail has something for everyone!
+- Even if you don’t enjoy bourbon, the tours of the distilleries are fascinating.

 Stop Number One: Castle and Key Distillery

 Before you can appreciate the bourbons of today, you must remember the bourbons of the past.
 Built-in 1887, the E.H.
 Taylor distillery (Old Taylor Distillery) closed in 1972.
 New owners have bought this historic treasure back to life as the Castle and Key Distillery which is serving craft spirits until their bourbon is ready!
 You can find it at 4335 McCracken Pike, Frankfort, KY 40601.

 Stop Number Two: Woodford Reserve –7855 McCracken Pike Versailles, KY 40383